Mac Format SSD 2022: Tutorial on How to Format SSD on Mac - Qiling

 1. Should I use APFS or macOS journaled?

-You can choose one based on your device.
-APFS is a good choice for SSDs and flash drives.
-Mac OS Extended, as a journaling file system that works on macOS 10.12 or earlier, is suitable for mechanical drives.
+You can choose between APFS and Mac OS Extended based on your device.
+APFS is a good choice for SSDs and flash drives, while Mac OS Extended, a journaling file system suitable for mechanical drives, works on macOS 10.12 or earlier.

 2. Is ExFAT compatible with Mac?

-Yes. exFAT is your preferred file format for flash drives when you share files between Windows and Mac. exFAT has no realistic file or partition size limits.
+exFAT is a preferred file format for flash drives when sharing files between Windows and Mac, with no realistic file or partition size limits.

 3. Should I full format an SSD?

-A full format effectively deletes your files and checks the health of your drive sector by sector.
-This is why it takes longer than a quick format.
-However, this is not recommended on SSDs, as these drives only support a limited number of write cycles before they die.
+A full format is a thorough process that deletes files and checks the health of a drive sector by sector, taking longer than a quick format.
+However, it's not recommended for solid-state drives (SSDs) as they have a limited number of write cycles before they fail.

 Related Articles